Gangster Disciples: Indictment, incarceration and departure of Larry Hoover

 On August 22, 1995, after a 17-year undercover joint investigation by the Illinois Department of Corrections, Federal Bureau of Investigation, Bureau of Alcohol, Tobacco, Firearms and Explosives, Hoover was arrested for conspiracy, extortion, money laundering, drug-related offenses, and continuing to engage in a criminal enterprise.
 The investigation used wiretaps to determine that Hoover was still operating in illegal activities within the GDs.
 In 1997, he stood trial in the U.S. District Court for the Northern District of Illinois.
 Hoover was found guilty on all charges.
 He was sentenced to three additional life terms in federal prison.
 Hoover is currently serving his sentence at the ADX Florence in Fremont County, Colorado.

 In July 2022, Hoover claimed to have renounced his gang ties, ending his affiliation with the Gangster Disciples.

 Symbolism/colors

-The predominant symbols of this gang are the trident and the Star of David, the latter a reference to co-founder David Barksdale.
+The predominant symbols of this gang are the trident and the Star of David, the former a reference to Folk Nation, and the latter a reference to co-founder David Barksdale, also known as King David.